Priyabrata139/gittutorial/README.md

 2nd line in working area

-3rd line in working area
+3rd line in working area.